Riding Tips for Twisty Roads

 Ride with some cushion remaining – This means, not pushing to the maximum but maintaining a manageable consistency of speed and control.
 This keeps your traction and maneuverability within your budget in cases where evasive or emergency measures are required.

-Brake vs sight distance – Your brake distance should never exceed your sight distance.
+Braking vs sight distance – Your brake distance should never exceed your sight distance.
 Blind corners, rise-and-drops, anywhere you cannot see far enough to brake safely, you must scrub off speed to accommodate.

 Go where you look, look where you go – Your sight picture must be as far through the turn or into the next turn even as you enter the first.
-These roads have many “S” curves, one after the other, so setting up for the next one is imperative.
+Technical roads have many “S” curves, one after the other, so setting up for the next one is imperative.
 One major mistake on any curve is target fixation, or locking on to a fixed object, a rock, tree, or other object – or even at an oncoming vehicle.
 Your bike will go where you look, so look ahead where you need to go and not anywhere else.
 Remember from Basic Rider Training, head and eyes-up, turn your head and turn your eyes towards the target.

 Ride fast enough to have fun, not to scare yourself – If you have that feeling of terror approaching a turn, you are going too fast, period.